AlaskaAirlines/AuroDocsSite/src/content/pages/gettingStarted/developers/index.md

 ### Auro Components

 Auro Components are pre-styled, fully functional html custom elements for common UI primitives, such as buttons, hyperlinks, and inputs.
 You can also browse the list of all released [components and related Design System resources](/support/components).

-## Auro Web Component Generator

-The [Design System Web Component Generator](/getting-started/developers/generator) is a project tool intended to assist developers with an easy to configure and execute Web Component development environment for the purpose of building custom elements for the Design System.